 Currently a problem does exist with Open Graph.
 A few weeks ago, I was set up on a blind date and only had the individual’s name who I would be meeting for dinner.
 As any curious individual would do, I went to Facebook to see if the individual was listed on the network.
+Sure enough, they were, however since we were not “Friends” I had no access to her pictures.
 Read More

 Often I hear many people discuss work/life balance when contemplating job opportunities and career paths.
 They weigh the pros and cons by their ability to experience family life and explore hobbies and interests outside of work.
 I find this to be non-sense.

-I’m all for quality time spent with family, however if your miserable at the office and not pursuing the work that you’re meant to perform, then this misalignment will likely spill over to tarnish the time spent with your family.
+I’m all for quality time spent with family, however if we are miserable at the office and not pursuing the work that we are meant to perform, then this misalignment will likely spill over to tarnish the time spent with your family.
 And instead of looking to pursue hobbies or interests, try to make your hobbies and interests your work.